jankuca/diet-dot/README.md

 There are 3 goals of this fork:

 1. To make this ignore things in mustache-style curly braces like `{{=blah}}` because I wanted those curly braces to be transformed by [AngularJS](http://angularjs.org/), so instead diet dot uses `[[=blah]]`
 2. To be faster and even more concise/lightweight by removing functionality that I personally didn't need at the time of writing this.
+In fact, this is so lightweight that this whole package is less than 10kb!
 3. To rid this repo of as many dependencies as possible (just like the original doT).
 In fact, I even removed the all of the dev dependencies that doT had.

 NB: This might not work in browsers.
 I don't test for browser support because I don't need it, but I think that it will work in browsers.